MSTRocketDesignTeam/Ground-Support-Equipment-Computer/software/README.md

 ## Purpose

 This directory includes the code required to run the GSEC GUI and trigger functions that will be physically executed on the rocket.
+This specific branch (gui_dev) is where furthered GUI development will take place, including modernization, object arrangement, etc.

 ## Structure